 Brookvale, New South Wales 2100, Australia

 Founded in 1985, WIRES is Australia’s largest wildlife rescue and rehabilitation charity.
 The non-profit offers a number of services provided by its staff, qualified experts and volunteers.
 These services include rescue and care of injured animals as well as emergency shelter and food and water.
 WIRES also operates 28 branches and provides wildlife rescue training, in addition to other services like manning phone lines from more than 2,500 volunteers.
-In December alone, volunteers handled more than 20,000 phone calls to its Wildlife Rescue line and attended more than 3,300 rescues.

 Level 1, One Smail St.